Scroll to content

 Children must only be absent from school if they are ill.
 Our school acknowledges that sometimes our pupils cannot come to school because they are really unwell - and that's the right thing to do for them and other students.
 Medical advice is clear however that children with mild illness will often be well enough to attend - for example if they have a cough, or cold, without a temperature.
 The NHS guidance https://www.nhs.uk/live-well/is-my-child-too-ill-for-school/ is designed to support parents in their decision making about mild illness.

-If your child is going to be absent, please contact the school before 9am and provide the reason for the absence.
-Please email admin@addison.lbhf.sch.uk or call 0207 603 5333.
+If your child is going to be absent, please contact the school on 0207 603 5333 or email admin@addison.lbhf.sch.uk before 9am and provide the reason for the absence.

 Regular Attendance